Ttong2020/Flight-Simulator/README.md

 - This program assumes an angle of attack above 20 degrees will stall the aircraft.
 - I would like to create a runway and infrastructure to allow the aircraft to land.
 - I also hope to be able to calculate an accurate angle of attack based on the program's current data.
-- The program's variables also grow exponentially over time, which needs further debugging.
+- The program's variables also grow exponentially over time when altitude or airspeed is too high, which needs further debugging.

 How to run the flight simulator:
 - Download and open VS Code / Visual Studio